- Undergraduate Students

 - Leeds is a founding member of the ANUK National Code of Standards, a quality guide for student accommodation and fully approved by the National Union of Students (NUS).
 Great customer service is provided, along with support from experienced wardens and resident sub-wardens, an efficient maintenance service, and a security service on call 24/7.

 - Leeds is a large city which offers the best of both worlds.
 As well as being a vibrant, affordable and multicultural city, it's also surrounded by some of the most beautiful, accessible countryside in the UK.

 - Leeds has one of the largest student communities in the country and is a city built for student life, making it an exciting place to live and learn.

 Nightlife and Culture

 - Leeds’ nightlife is legendary, with clubs, bars and plenty of live music venues, including the 13,500-capacity First Direct Arena, the O2 Academy and Brudenell Social Club.

-- Leeds is the only city outside London to have resident opera and ballet companies and boasts several theatres, including Leeds Grand Theatre and Opera House, the Carriageworks and West Yorkshire Playhouse, which all offer student discounts.
+- Leeds is one of the few cities outside London to have resident opera and ballet companies and boasts several theatres, including Leeds Grand Theatre and Opera House, the Carriageworks and Leeds Playhouse, which all offer student discounts.
 Many museums and galleries have free entry, such as the Royal Armouries, Leeds City Museum and Leeds Art Gallery.

 - The city has an eclectic mix of high street shops, independent boutiques and vintage stores, all within easy walking distance.
 From the beautiful architecture of the Victoria Quarter and the Grand Arcade to the stunning domed roof of Leeds Corn Exchange, and from the new Victoria Leeds shopping centre to Trinity Leeds, the city is a true haven for anyone who wants to shop.